AlaminMahamud/Big-Data---T/README.md

-# Big-Data---T
+# Big-Data-Technology
-daily updates of Big Data Analysis and Mining Technologies
+Daily updates of Big Data Analysis and Mining Technologies